paopre/Spontini/documentation/miscellaneous.md

 ### TEMPLATES

-The content of the .ly files included in the "templates" directory can be automatically inserted in the score by using the autocompletion tool.
+The content of the .ly files included in the "templates" directory can be automatically inserted in the score by using the autocomple tool.
 When editing a score, just type the "<" character, then press **Ctrl-Space** keys so to activate the autocompletion tool, which will show you the list of the files of the previous directory.
 Now, choose, for example, "&lt;string-quartet.ly&gt;", don't move the cursor and press **Ctrl-3** keys: the "&lt;string-quartet.ly&gt;" string will be replaced by the content of the file.
 Obviously, you can populate the directory with your files, in addition to the existing ones.